msk2000/UAV-Simulator/README.md

 <div style="max-height: 100px; overflow-y: scroll; border: 1px solid #ccc; padding: 10px; margin: 10px 0;">

+*28th October 2024*
+- **Runga-Kutta 4:** Changed the simplistic solver to RK4 based integrator for much better estimation of state parameters.
 *20th October 2024*
 - **Modularization:** Refactored the **forces and moments** function from a monolithic structure to a more modular design for improved clarity and maintainability.
 - **Dynamics Function:** Transitioned the **dynamics** function to a modular structure, facilitating easier updates and modifications.